-Our Vision is to embed our Values in everything sphere of our organization in order for our Values to be at the core of everything we do.
-Our Values help shape our behaviours and thinking, leading to better outcomes for our patients and colleagues.
+Our Vision and Values are at the core of everything we do.
+They help shape our behaviours and thinking, leading to better outcomes for our patients and colleagues.

-Our Values and Behaviours Framework explains what our values mean for us in the Trust, and how we put our values into action.
+Our Values and Behaviours Framework explains what our this means for us in the Trust, and how we put our values into action.
 They are a key part of everything that we do, how we interact with one another, respect each other and work in an inclusive way together.
 They also underpin our leadership development framework and are integrated into all development activity including: inductions, our approach to talent management and the new talent conversation guidance and documentation.